 - Region: Mid-Hudson

 - Website: https://www.hrhcare.org/

-Under this grant, CHIPA will be able to position itself as a critical network and collectively prepare for and enter into value-based payment contracts.
-Specifically, CHIPA will assess its members’ clinical integration needs and then develop options and financial models for integration.
-After conducting the assessment and developing the model, CHIPA will establish an action plan to serve as the roadmap to achieve clinical and financial performance goals for members.
-Strengthening its network will allow CHIPA to better deliver comprehensive and high-quality care to its patients; enhance its ability to secure better contracts with payers and other types of providers; and maximize new reimbursement models to improve members’ financial sustainability.
-CHIPA’s eventual goal is to sign on at least 25% of the 60 FQHCs in New York State as new members to increase statewide membership.
+Under this grant, CHIPA was able to position itself as a critical network and collectively prepare for and enter into value-based payment contracts.
+Specifically, CHIPA assessed its members’ clinical integration needs and developed options and financial models for integration.
+After conducting the assessment and developing the model, CHIPA established an action plan to serve as the roadmap to achieve clinical and financial performance goals for members.
+Strengthening its network allowed CHIPA to better deliver comprehensive and high-quality care to its patients; enhanced its ability to secure better contracts with payers and other types of providers; and maximized new reimbursement models to improve members’ financial sustainability.
+CHIPA’s eventual goal was to sign on at least 25% of the 60 FQHCs in New York State as new members to increase statewide membership.